Sort & Filter in Excel

 excel filter text vs number

-In this filter, headers are highlighted red, columns containing text orange, and columns containing numbers yellow.
+In this filter, headers are highlighted red, columns containing text are highlighted orange, and columns containing numbers are highlighted yellow.

-Some of the data, i.e. team and stars columns, is also color coded.
+Some of the data, i.e., team and star columns, is also color-coded.

-We will usually filter our data with the help of the main filter window located under Search:
+We will usually filter data with the help of the main filter window located under Search:

 excel text filter options